Intersec/selectic/doc/params.md

 ## keepOpenWithOtherSelectic

-Type: `boolean`
+Type: `boolean | string`

 Default value: `false`

 By default, only one selectic component can be open at the same time.
 So if another Selectic component is open then any previously open component is closed.

-If `keepOpenWithOtherSelectic` is set to `true`, this component stays open when another Selectic component opens.
+When `keepOpenWithOtherSelectic` is set to `true`, this component stays open when any other Selectic component opens.

+When it is set to a `non-empty string`, this component stays open only when another Selectic component that matches the given CSS selector opens.

+For falsy values, the component always closes when another Selectic opens.

 Note: This attribute does not prevent closing when user clicks outside the component.